InflaRx Reports Third Quarter 2022 Financial & Operating Results

 - Cash, cash equivalents and marketable securities of €93.2 million, expected to finance operations at least until year-end 2024

-/EIN News/ -- JENA, Germany, Nov.
+JENA, Germany, Nov.
 09, 2022 (GLOBE NEWSWIRE) -- InflaRx N.V.
-(Nasdaq: IFRX), a clinical-stage biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, announced today financial and operating results for the three and nine months ended September 30, 2022.
+IFRX, a clinical-stage biopharmaceutical company developing anti-inflammatory therapeutics by targeting the complement system, announced today financial and operating results for the three and nine months ended September 30, 2022.

 "In the past three months, we have made important progress with our lead product candidate, vilobelimab, and are excited about the promise this antibody holds in providing hope to patients with life-threatening acute illness as well as those with chronic, debilitating diseases," said Prof. Niels C. Riedemann, Chief Executive Officer and Founder of InflaRx.
 "In late September, following encouraging interactions with the U.S. FDA, we applied for Emergency Use Authorization for the treatment of critically ill, invasively mechanically ventilated COVID-19 patients.
 We were also pleased that the results from our PANAMO Phase III study in these COVID-19 patients were published in one of the top peer-reviewed journals in the field, concluding on the robust survival benefit these data demonstrated."